DoWithPassion/JavaScript/JavascriptConcept.md

   - Everything in the javascript happens inside an Execution Context.
   - It can be considered as a container in which whole javascript code is executed.
   - It has 2 components in it.
-      1. Memory Component
+  a.
+Memory Component
-        - It is the place where the variables and functions are stored in the form of key-value pairs.
+    - It is the place where the variables and functions are stored just before our program execution begins.
-        - It can be also known as **Variable environment**.
+    - It is also known as a Variable environment.
-      2. Code Component
+  b.
+Code Component
-        - It is the place where our code is executed line by line as it is single-threaded.
+    - It is the place where our code is executed line by line as it is single-threaded..

 ### JavaScript is a Synchronous Single-Threaded Language.
   - As it is a single-threaded language, js can execute only one command at a time.
-  - Synchronous single-threaded means that js can execute one command at a time and in a specific order which means it will only go to the next line if it executed the current line.
+  - Synchronous single-threaded means that the js engine can execute one command at a time and in a specific order.
+In turn, specifies that it will only move to the next line after the end of execution of the previous line.

 ## What happens when we run js code?